 Definition of accuracy requires specification of an analytical truth (Taylor 1988, Clark and Whitfield 1994).
 For taxonomy that could be 1) the most up-to-date technical literature/keys, 2) an identified reference collection verified by specialists in different taxonomic groups, or 3) specimen by specimen comparison with museum-based type material (specimens).
-All taxonomy in this project will be completed using up to date technical literature.
 Option 3 is not feasible, nor considered necessary, for this project.
+The certifications that are required for these biological assessments are a critical component in ensuring the accuracy of the biological dataset.
+In order to obtain certifications, taxonomists must demonstrate their expertise and meet a high threshold of accuracy with their identifications.